-I'm the breeder behind Excelsior Shetland Sheepdogs located in Schaghticoke, NY.
+I'm Marissa M., the breeder behind Excelsior Shetland Sheepdogs located in Schaghticoke, NY.
 We love to responsibly raise and train our puppies so they have the tools to be well-rounded, beloved family members.
 We give our dogs the best lives possible.
 We are looking for families and individuals who will provide our puppies with the same level of love and care.

-What makes Marissa’s program special
+What makes your program special?

 Heavy emphasis on early socialization and training.
 Pups are started on grooming routines, introduced to crate training and leash training prior to leaving the house